 ANTHRACYCLINE ANTIBIOTIC/TOPOISOMERASE INHIBITOR

-Idamycin, also known by its drug name, Idarubicin, is a prescription medication approved by the Food and Drug Administration (FDA) to treat acute myeloid leukemia (AML) in adults.
-Idamycin is often combined with other drugs such as Cytarabine in specific chemotherapy regimens.
+Idamycin is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat acute myeloid leukemia (AML) in adults.
+Idamycin is often combined with other drugs such as cytarabine in specific chemotherapy regimens.
+Idamycin is also known by its drug name, iIdarubicin.

 Idamycin is an anticancer drug used in chemotherapy.
 Idamycin is a member of a drug class called anthracycline antibiotics.
 Idamycin is also a topoisomerase inhibitor.
 Idamycin is believed to work by damaging DNA and blocking cell division in several different ways.